Skip to content

 Escalating to structure has real costs:

-• No hook infrastructure: Without CI/CD or tool-call interception, deploying hooks costs more than the error does.
+• No hook infrastructure: without CI/CD or tool-call interception, deploying hooks costs more than the error does.
 Prompt-only is the right call for throwaway scripts.

-• Premature hardening: Tool restrictions set too early block valid use cases that emerge during development.
+• Premature hardening: tool restrictions set too early block valid use cases that emerge during development.

 Example